 Italy is not the first place most people think of when it comes to needy and marginalised people… but LiveTwice is proud to support “Un Aiuto per la Vita”, a community centre and shop in the centre of Italy.
-Un Aiuto per la Vita translates as “An Aid for Life” and is community centre in Umbria, Italy.
-This diverse project was set up in 2011 to help address some of the many unmet needs in the community of Città Della Pieve.
-The project leaders, Julia and Giuseppe, aim is to reach out to the poor and marginalised in the town so the Centre acts as a welcoming drop-in space for anyone who is in need.
+Un Aiuto per la Vita translates as “An Aid for Life” and is in Umbria, Italy.

-The community centre is a place for lonely elderly people to drop in for a coffee and some company as well as toddler groups to support struggling mothers and the only youth group in the town – providing an alternative for teenagers to spending time on the street and in the woods where there is a growing drug culture.
-In 2014 they began to offer parenting and marriage counselling, they also regularly visit care homes for the elderly and hospitals as well as people in their own homes as and when needed.
+This warm and welcoming centre offers a friendly drop-in place for lonely elderly people to stop by for coffee and some company, as well as a toddler group to support struggling mothers and the only youth group in the town – providing an alternative for teenagers spending time on the street and in the woods where there is a growing drug culture.
+In 2014, the centre started popular parenting and relationship counselling, and team members also regularly visit care homes for the elderly and hospitals, as well as people in their own homes when needed.

-It also hosts the only charity shop in the region.
+The community centre also hosts the only charity shop in the region.
 Unlike the UK, charity shops are almost unheard of in Italy.
 This is one of very few in the whole country and certainly one of a kind in the area.
 Clothes are usually thrown away and the idea of recycling household goods or wearing donated or vintage clothing is rare.
 In this revolutionary store in the heart of the community, clothes, shoes and other items are donated, sorted and sold on at affordable prices – usually a Euro or two.
-The funds raised from this shop are split 50:50 – one half goes towards paying the bills to ensure the Centre stays up and running, whilst the other half is carefully spent where it can be of most benefit to those in need of a helping hand.
+The funds raised from this shop are split 50:50 – one half goes towards paying the bills, whilst the other half is carefully spent where it can be of most benefit to those in need of a helping hand.
 Often this means something as simple as a gift of much needed groceries for the hungry or other vital practical help for those who fall outside the safety net of welfare.

-A small church service is held in the centre every Sunday and these popular gatherings offer a significantly different style of Christian fellowship than the more formal Catholic churches in the area.
-People from all backgrounds and walks of life are always welcomed.
-To find out more, visit their Facebook page or blog site, they would love to see you if you are on holiday or visiting the area.
-There are many challenges for this fledgling community project here in Central Italy selfless dedication of this deeply caring couple gives them the hope they need to persevere with and complete the work they have in front of them.
+A small church service is held in the centre every Sunday and these popular gatherings offer a significantly different style of Christian fellowship than the more formal Catholic churches in the area and people from all backgrounds and walks of life are always welcomed.

 Photos above: the electrics being installed in the new centre, the games area in action and the kitchen – a room with a view!